vhdirk/cpcbm/README.md

 *
 set PATH=C:\msys\1.0\bin\;C:\Python27\;C:\path-to-gcc-arm-none-eabi\bin;*

+Then from a command line change directory tothe main project folder and type:

+make bin all

+, to compile the projects and generate the binaries.
+To clean use the command:

+make clean

-Others points to be filled properly:
+Others points of this readme to be filled properly:

 * Configuration
 * Dependencies